 Then one fine day in May 2019, Apple decided to resuscitate the iPod Touch from the brink of its demise.
-But unlike the OG iPod Touch which was the iPhone twin without any phone-ing abilities, this one was actually pretty retro.
-The tiny little device. (well, by modern standards), which resembled the iPhone 5 more than the iPhone XS (the latest iPhone at the time), found it really difficult to make a place for itself in our gadget-lives.
-The time was in favor of all things tall and bezel-less and there we had an old fashioned, small screened, thick bezelled, Home Button donning device that brought in a whiff of nostalgia but did not really seem like a good fit for our modern tech lives.
+But unlike the OG iPod Touch, which was the iPhone twin without any phone-ing abilities, this one was actually pretty retro.
+The tiny little device. (well, by modern standards), which resembled the iPhone 5 more than the iPhone XS (the latest iPhone at the time), found it really difficult to make a place for itself in our gadget lives.
+The time was in favor of all things tall and bezel-less, and there we had an old-fashioned, small-screened, thick bezelled, Home Button-donning device that brought in a whiff of nostalgia but did not really seem like a good fit for our modern tech lives.
 We even got the iPod touch to write its own perspective on coming back at TechPP because we were wondering where it fits in.
 (Check the iPod touch’s take on itself)

-And then a couple of months ago, all of us had to be caged in our homes and rediscover the way we socialize and work but, from home.
-This is where all of our gadgets came to the rescue and became even more so vital than they ever were before, especially our smartphones.
+And then a couple of months ago, all of us had to be caged in our homes and rediscover the way we socialize and work but from home.
+This is where all of our gadgets came to the rescue and became even more so vital than they ever were before especially our smartphones.
 We did not think it was possible for them to be more important than they already were, but guess what, we were wrong.
 We know our smartphone-ing habits bordering on addiction cannot be blamed on the pandemic, but the world shutting down did make our gadget obsession a little worse than it used to be.
-And for logical reasons– things that one could earlier do in person are now all have to be done through a screen.
+And for logical reasons– things that one could earlier do in person now all have to be done through a screen.

 Our phones now are always buzzing with calls, emails, or messages.
 After all, this really is the only way to keep in touch with the world outside.
-And now that the smartphone has such a huge responsibility of keeping us in constant contact with the world, all the other things that it offers, and we used to enjoy on it, take a backseat.
-Playing games, listening to music, or watching a video on the phone, does not really have the same pleasure with a notification interrupting you every other minute.
+And now that the smartphone has such a huge responsibility of keeping us in constant contact with the world, all the other things that it offers and we used to enjoy take a backseat.
+Playing games, listening to music, or watching a video on the phone, does not really have the same pleasure as a notification interrupting you every other minute.
 But because it is your smartphone and times of quarantine, you cannot really afford to Airplane-mode it either.
 Staying connected is a necessity.